Melodrama (Lorde album): Artwork

 The cover artwork for Melodrama was painted by American abstract painter Sam McKinniss, with whom Lorde had communicated by email.
 The pair agreed to meet and started discussing a collaboration.
 Lorde later visited McKinniss' studio in Williamsburg, Brooklyn, where she took a liking to a full-figure portrait of the cover photograph of Prince's 1984 album Purple Rain and a painting of Lil' Kim.
 Lorde asked McKinniss to create a painting with a "kind of colorful teenage restlessness and excitement and energy and potential".

 McKinniss and Lorde met in November 2016 at his friend's studio on the 42nd floor of Frank Gehry's 8 Spruce Street skyscraper, which consisted of coloured bulbs on a lighting rig and a space with several windows.
 For the album shoot, Lorde wore a vintage negligee and posed for two hours.
 According to McKinniss, the album art is the "converging of two like minds" and "simpatico spirits".
 The pair considered making the photography session "operatic" and pre-Raphaelite-inspired, but scrapped the idea because they were satisfied with Lorde's facial expressions on the resulting images.
 McKinniss made two paintings from his photographs; one featured a blue glow with a warm flush on Lorde's cheek and the other has different lighting, with "paler, sweeter" colours.
 The unused painting was later revealed in an interview with McKinniss for Dazed.

 NME placed the cover on their list of the best album artworks of the 21st century so far.
 Paste ranked it at number 11 in their year-end list for album covers, and it also appeared on Billboard's unranked list.
 Tatiano Cirisano, writing for the latter publication, said McKinniss "perfectly communicates the intimacy and coming-of-age storyline" of the record with its "hazy twilight hues and bedside setting".
 Fuse also ranked the cover in their year-end list.
+Rolling Stone ranked the artwork at number 67 on their all-time list for album covers.